Prediction or forecast: don't make the mistake anymore!

 This alternation gives rhythm.
 It also avoids the mechanical repetition of the same word in each line.

 The contest is not just an informal game.
-According to data from 2025 cited by The French Language in its article on prediction and prognosis, organizing sports prediction contests in companies can increase employee retention by 15% and reduce absenteeism by 12%.
+According to data from 2025 cited by La langue française in its article on prediction and forecast, organizing sports prediction contests in companies can increase employee retention by 15% and reduce absenteeism by 12%.
 For an HR or communication department, this provides a concrete argument in favor of this type of initiative.

 You can therefore adopt a more institutional tone in certain announcements:

 "Thank you to all teams for their participation.
-This prediction contest also helps create a unifying collective moment between sites, professions, and subsidiaries."
+This prediction contest also contributes to creating a unifying collective moment between sites, professions, and subsidiaries."

 - Congratulations to our prediction champion.